Edward2k/NXPCUP/README.md

 ### Preparing the project

+1) Do not plug in the car via USB yet
-1) Open MbedStudio and perform setup (login and follow the tutorial if you like)
+2) Open MbedStudio and perform setup (login and follow the tutorial if you like)
-2) Open a `New Workspace`, and open the repository of the the git repo just cloned
+3) Click on `Open Workspace` and open the repository of the the git repo just cloned
-3) At the bottom of MbedStudio, you'll see a list of libraries.
+4) At the bottom of MbedStudio, you'll see a list of libraries.
 You'll see the `fix` icon warning you out-of-sync libraries.
 Press Fix and let them install.
-4) Apply the patches.
+5) Apply the patches.
 To do so, copy and paste the following commands from the top-directory of the repo.
 ```bash
 cd FastPWM
 git apply ../patches/mbed-os_fmuk66-FastPWM.patch